 The 10-second takeaway

-For the quarter ended Sep.
-29 (Q3), Snap-on met expectations on revenues and beat slightly on earnings per share.
+For the quarter ended March 30 (Q1), Snap-on met expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue grew slightly and GAAP earnings per share increased.
+Compared to the prior-year quarter, revenue grew slightly.
+GAAP earnings per share increased significantly.

 Margins increased across the board.

-Snap-on notched revenue of $711.6 million.
-The four analysts polled by S&P Capital IQ hoped for sales of $706.6 million on the same basis.
-GAAP reported sales were 3.0% higher than the prior-year quarter's $729.9 million.
+Snap-on logged revenue of $741.7 million.
+The five analysts polled by S&P Capital IQ predicted a top line of $751.8 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.